Székesfehérvár: Ottoman period

-The Ottomans conquered the city after a long siege in 1543 and only after a sally ended in most of the defenders including the commander, György Varkoch, being locked out by wealthy citizens fearing they might incur the wrath of the Ottomans by a lengthy siege.
+The Ottoman Turks invaded the city after a long siege in 1543 and only after a sally ended in most of the defenders including the commander, György Varkoch, being locked out by wealthy citizens fearing they might incur the wrath of the Ottomans by a lengthy siege.
+The Ottoman Empire continued to stretch northwards, taking parts of the Kingdom of Hungary in the 16th century, and reaching as far north as the Podolia in the mid-17th century; by the signing of the Peace of Buczacz with the Polish–Lithuanian Commonwealth in 1672, most of the Balkans was under Ottoman control.

-Except for a short period in 1601 when Székesfehérvár was reconquered by an army led by Lawrence of Brindisi, the city remained under Ottoman administration for 145 years, until 1688, with the Ottomans being preoccupied with the Morean War.
-They named the city Belgrade ("white city", from Serbian Beograd) and built mosques.
-In the 16th–17th centuries it looked like a Muslim city.
-Most of the original population fled.
-It was a sanjak centre in Budin Province as "İstolni Belgrad" during Ottoman rule.
+Except for a short period in 1601, when Székesfehérvár was reconquered by an army led by Lawrence of Brindisi, the city remained under Ottoman administration for 145 years, until 1688, with the Ottomans being preoccupied with the Morean War.
+They renamed the city Beograd ("White city", from Serbian Beograd) and built mosques.
+In the 16th–17th centuries, it looked like a Muslim city.
+As a result, most of the original Hungarian population fled.
+It became a sanjak centre in the Budin Province, known as İstolni Beograd during Ottoman rule.

+Ottoman expansion in Europe ended with their defeat in the Great Turkish War in 1699.
+The Treaty of Karlowitz forced them to surrender the region of Hungary under Ottoman control and portions of present-day Croatia, Romania, Slovakia, and Serbia to the Habsburg Empire, which pushed the Great Migrations of the Serbs to the southern regions of the Kingdom of Hungary (though as far in the north as the town of Szentendre, in which they formed the majority of the population in the 18th century, but to smaller extent also in the town of Komárom) and Habsburg-ruled Croatia.

-Habsburg Monarchy
+Habsburg Empire

 The city began to prosper again only in the 18th century.
 It had a mixed population: Hungarians, Germans, Serbs, and Moravians.

-By 1702, the cathedral of Nagyboldogasszony was blown up, thus destroying the largest cathedral in Hungary at that time, and the coronation temple.
+By 1702, the Cathedral of the Assumption of the Blessed Virgin Mary was blown up, thus destroying the largest cathedral in Hungary at that time, and the coronation temple.
 By the Doctrine of the Holy Crown, all kings of Hungary were obliged to be crowned in this cathedral, and to take part in coronation ceremony in the surroundings of the cathedral.
 The coronations after that time were held in Pozsony (now Bratislava).

 In 1703, Székesfehérvár regained the status of a free royal town.
 In the middle of the century, several new buildings were erected (Franciscan church and monastery, Jesuit churches, public buildings, Baroque palaces).
 Maria Theresa made the city an episcopal seat in 1777.

 By the early 19th century, the German population was assimilated.
 On 15 March 1848, the citizens joined the revolution.
 After the revolution and war for independence, Székesfehérvár lost its importance and became a mainly agricultural city.
 In 1909 The Times Engineering Contract List noted a bridge construction contract valued at £12,000 to be overseen by the Chief Magistrate.